juxtin/clj-bob/README.md

 The book/J-Bob assume that `.` and `/` are legal to use in function names.
 Unfortunately, Clojure disagrees.
 Through the use of advanced search-and-replace™ technology, I changed all `.`s and `/`s into `-`.

 That means that `chapter1.example1` is now `chapter1-example1`, `dethm.set?/sub` is now `dethm-set?-sub`, etc.

 ## usage

+### with an editor repl

+If you're comfortable an editor-based REPL like CIDER, Fireplace, or Cursive, you can open `/src/clj_bob/repl.clj` and start a REPL from there.
+That namespace does the necessary Clojure exclusions and requires to be ready to execute code directly out of the book.

+### with `lein repl`

-Assuming you have [Leiningen](http://leiningen.org) installed, just clone this repository and run `lein repl` inside of it.
+If you'd prefer to use the [Leiningen](http://leiningen.org) REPL, just clone this repository and run `lein repl` inside of it.
 Everything's pre-configured, so you can immediately start typing examples from the book and you *should* see exactly the same output.

 For example: